 The following Financial Services practice note Produced in partnership with Morrison & Foerster LLP provides comprehensive and up to date legal information covering:

-The Basel Committee on Banking Supervision (BCBS), consisting of the central banks of governors of the so-called G10 countries (Belgium, Canada, France, Germany, Italy, Japan, the Netherlands, Sweden, the United Kingdom and the United States), published a report in July 1988 setting out a proposed framework for measuring capital adequacy, and minimum capital requirements, for internationally-active banks.
-This is known as the Basel Accord (or Basel I).
+The Basel Committee on Banking Supervision (BCBS), which at the time consisted of the central banks of governors of the so-called G10 countries (Belgium, Canada, France, Germany, Italy, Japan, the Netherlands, Sweden, the United Kingdom and the United States), published a report in July 1988 setting out a proposed framework for measuring capital adequacy, and minimum capital requirements, for internationally-active banks.
+This was known as the Basel Accord (or Basel I).

-Most countries in the world have since adopted the Basel Accord, or elements of it, and in many cases have applied its provisions to purely domestic banks and financial institutions, as well as internationally–active banks.
+Most countries in the world adopted the Basel Accord, or elements of it,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.